Maintaining the Shine of Your Stainless Steel Sink

 All you have to do is follow the instructions provided in this article.

 Weekly, you have to wash your sink with mild dish detergent using a soft sponge or towel to prevent whatever mineral accumulation coming from the water.
 With a soft piece of cloth, dry your sink after to avoid creating a dull appearance of the sink.
 For oil spots or harder soot, you can make use of baking soda with water.
 Using a soft sponge, scrub towards the direction of the spot.
 Do not use steel wool on the sink.
 This will scratch the surface and tamper with the appearance of your sink.

 It is best if you do not let your food left to dry on the surface of your sink.
 This can cause discoloration.
 Scratches may also be found on the stainless steel sink over its lifetime.
 You can make use of a protective grid so as to prevent scratches on the sink.
 You can make use of products like Bar Keepers Friend to remove fine cosmetic scratches.
 Then, follow the manufacturer’s directions.

-Rust is often created when you toss or pots, pans or other flatware in the sink.
+Rust is often created when you toss pots, pans, or other flatware in the sink.
 The marks they cause are just superficial and can be easily removed with baking soda and water or with the help of a product like Bar Keeper friends.
-With stainless steel sink you will have an elegant looking kitchen.
+With stainless steel sink, you will have an elegant-looking kitchen.

 - Garden / Landscaping / Patio — 259